underscoreio/essential-slick/src/pages/selecting.md

 :  Methods for ordering, skipping, and limiting the results of a query.

-We'll look at each in term, starting with an example of `sortBy`:
+We'll look at each in turn, starting with an example of `sortBy`:

 ~~~ scala
 exec(messages.sortBy(_.sender).result)